 An offering brief specifies who buys this service and why they buy it from your firm instead of the alternatives.

 It also addresses the competitive question directly.
 How is this different from what the Big Four offer?
 From what a technology consultant offers?
 From what the client can do internally with off-the-shelf AI tools?
-If you cannot answer those questions clearly, the offering is not ready for market.
+If you can't answer those questions clearly, the offering isn't ready for market.
+The funded startups entering your vertical are answering them right now.

 The first client conversation